-Ambassadors can communicate with each other and all Mentors by sending electronic mail to firstname.lastname@example.org.
+Ambassadors can communicate with each other and with all Mentors by sending email to firstname.lastname@example.org.

-To reach all DO-IT Scholars, Pals and Mentors send electronic mail to email@example.com.
+To reach all DO-IT Scholars, Pals and Mentors send email to email@example.com.

 To discuss issues pertaining to individuals with disabilities and their pursuit of technology, science, engineering, and mathematics academic programs and careers, DO-IT Scholars and Ambassadors are automatically subscribed to the doitsem discussion list.
-To send a message to the group use the following address: firstname.lastname@example.org.
+To send a message to the group, email firstname.lastname@example.org.